sathomas/jsDataV.is/src/text/ch8/02-modelsviews.md

 ### Step 5: Define the Main View Templates

 So far we've developed the JavaScript code to manipulate our Summary and SummaryRow views.
-That code doesn't generate the actual HTML markup, though.
+That code doesn't generate the actual <span class="smcp">HTML</span> markup, though.
 For that task we rely on templates.
-Templates are skeletal HTML markup with placeholders for individual values.
-Confining HTML markup to templates helps keep our JavaScript code clean, well-structured, and easy to maintain.
+Templates are skeletal <span class="smcp">HTML</span> markup with placeholders for individual values.
+Confining <span class="smcp">HTML</span> markup to templates helps keep our JavaScript code clean, well-structured, and easy to maintain.

 Just as there are many popular JavaScript application libraries, there are also many template languages.
 Our application doesn't require any fancy template functionality, however, so we'll stick with the default template process that Yeoman has set up for us.
-That process relies on a [JST tool](https://github.com/gruntjs/grunt-contrib-jst) to process templates, and the tool uses the [Underscore.js template language](http://underscorejs.org/#template).
+That process relies on a [<span class="smcp">JST</span> tool](https://github.com/gruntjs/grunt-contrib-jst) to process templates, and the tool uses the [Underscore.js template language](http://underscorejs.org/#template).
 It's easy to see how this works through an example, so let's dive in.

 The first template we'll tackle is the template for a SummaryRow.
 In our view we've already established that the SummaryRow is a `<tr>` element, so the template only needs to supply the content that lives within that `<tr>`.
 We'll get that content from the associated Run model which, in turn, comes from the Nike+ service.
 Here's an example activity that Nike+ could return.